jsiek/B522-PL-Foundations/Unification.lagda.md

 ### Unifies is reflexive

-We prove that if σ is an idempotent substitution, then σ unifies σ.
+We prove that if σ is an idempotent substitution, then `σ unifies σ`.
 The proof is by induction on σ and the base case is trivial.
 For the induction step, we need to show that